Diseases

 • Surveillance

-GAP: The level and type of surveillance performed across the globe (not possible where structural weaknesses exist) is very different and is frequently intertwined with vaccination programmes and thus significant complications ensue.
+The level and type of surveillance performed across the globe (not possible where structural weaknesses exist) is very different.
+Frequently, it is intertwined with inconsistent vaccination programmes that interfere with the specificity of tests, using sample-sizes based on imperfect evidence and wrongly used tests, and thus significant complications ensue.

 • Past experiences on success (and failures) of prevention, control, eradication in regions outside Europe